SHORT WAVE DIATHERMY (SWD)

 • Bacteria can be destroyed directly by heat.

-• But it would be impossible to raise the body tissue to the necessary temperature without causing damage to the tissue itself.
+• However, it would be impossible to raise the body tissue to the necessary temperature without causing damage to the tissue itself.

-• The effect of SWD on traumatic conditions same as the inflammation because lesion produce inflammation.
+• The effect of SWD on traumatic conditions same as the inflammation because lesions produce inflammation.

 • Exudation of fluid into the tissue and increased flow of blood to the area assist in the removal of waste products.